jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 For a long time neither of them had the option to share calendar links to 3rd parties outside of their ecosystem, which also negated them for me.
 This seems to be possible now.

-Additionaly, Proton has no support for dark mail content, and while Tuta does have that, it's half baked.
+Additionally, Proton has no support for dark-themed mail content, and while Tuta does have that, it's half baked.

 My [threat model](https://en.wikipedia.org/wiki/Threat_model) also does not require end-to-end encryption.